ZonghaoLi777/githubTrending/README.md

 ## Css

+* 【2024-12-19】[nisarhassan12 / portfolio-template](https://github.com/nisarhassan12/portfolio-template) - A beautiful minimal and accessible portfolio template for Developers.
+Give it a star 🌟 if you find it useful.
 * 【2024-12-18】[leptos-rs / book](https://github.com/leptos-rs/book) - The home for the Leptos book, which can be found deployed at https://book.leptos.dev
 * 【2024-12-16】[SpaceTheme / Steam](https://github.com/SpaceTheme/Steam) - SpaceTheme for Steam
 * 【2024-12-06】[privacera / paig](https://github.com/privacera/paig) - PAIG (Pronounced similar to paige or payj) is an open-source project designed to protect Generative AI (GenAI) applications by ensuring security, safety, and observability.